romanzrv/feed-z/README.md

-# Feed-Z: An automated irrigation system
+# Feed-Z: An automated feeding system

 System for auto-feed your fish made with arduino